apigee-labs/rapier/README.md

 URI Templates are used to define a family of resources of the same entity type whose URLs are similar except for some variable elements of the URL.
 The client must learn the URI Template and use it to "manufacture" a URL by sustituting variable values.
-URI Templates are often used when the number of resources is unbounded, so that it is impossible or impractical to provide hyperlinks for them all.
+URI Templates are often used when the number of resources is unbounded, so that it is impossible or impractical to provide links for them all.
 Suppose for example that I have an API that provides a Fahrenheit resource for every Celsius value.
 For the Celsius value `19.7234`, the URL of the corresponding Fahrenheit resource might be `http://example.org/Fahrenheit/19.7234` or `http://example.org/Fahrenheit?Celsius=19.7234`, according to your API style preference.
 This is this is not an application of the [Query Parameters](#t_query_parameter) feature above, because there is no larger resource at